After the Alpine Blessing: re-alpsegen

 addressing communality, community and the collective itself.
 We performed and filmed the reenactment on site in Vairano.

-The result is the film fragment Chorprobe.
+The result is the film fragment

 Facing the current populist developments in Western politics and society, it seemed to be useful and relevant to examine and revise popular and

-established terms in relation to their social and philosophical meaning.
-In order to grasp the notions of our time, we wanted to dispute these
+In order to grasp the notions of our time, we wanted to dispute these developments from an artistic perspective.
+In an experimental setting,

-In an experimental setting, by collecting and developing methods of re-appropriating, re-connecting, re-understanding and embodying terms we investigated
+by collecting and developing methods of re-appropriating,

-the experience of meaning of (socio)political terms.
+re-connecting, re-understanding and embodying terms we investigated the experience of meaning of (socio)political terms.

 Despite our diverse, individual ways of investigating and questioning we were collectively and continuously collaborating on instructions for